lgwillmore/typemock/docs/source/mocking_objects.rst

         # define mock behaviour

 are both acceptable.

-There may however be cases where it is preferable to pass in an instance of the class rather then the class itself; when you need to let the mock discover an instance level attribute that is defined on instantiation.
-See more in the `Attributes`_ section.
+There will be cases where, if an instance of the class has complex `__init__` functionality, then mocking a class will not be able to discover instance level attributes.
+In this case, you can attempt to mock an already initialised instance to resolve this.
+See more in the `Mocking Attributes`_ section.

 .. note::

     - You must specify the behaviour of any method that your test is going to interact with.
 Interacting with a method with no specified behaviour results in an error.
     - Typemock does not do static patching of the class being mocked.
 Any mocked behaviour will only be available fro the mock instance itself, not via a class accessed call.
-    - Instance level attributes are only available for mocking if you mock an instance, not the class
+    - Instance level attributes might not be available if the `__init__` method has some more complex logic.
+Use an already instantiated object in this case.

 Now lets look at how to specify the behaviour for a mocked class or object.

-Methods
+Mocking Methods
-#######
+###############

 First, let us define a class that we wish to mock.